Yunan0525/Yunan0525.github.io/_pages/Researches.md

   </p>

   <p>
-  <b>Lp dominated co-cultures</b> with fast growth rates in GOS and hGOS, while LGG and AMC143 grew more slowly. hGOS uniquely induced <b>nagB upregulation</b> in LGG, improving tolerance to lysozyme and mechanical stress.
+  Lp dominated co-cultures with fast growth rates in GOS and hGOS, while LGG and AMC143 grew more slowly. hGOS uniquely induced nagB upregulation in LGG, improving tolerance to lysozyme and mechanical stress.
   These results reveal carbohydrate-specific competitive advantages and stress responses.
   </p>